ustsam/Em-PC_seq/README.md

 ## Output files:
 The output of plot.sh files figures (.png format) are the following:
 a)	“Distribution_NumberOfWaysToMap.png” : the distribution of the number of ways the transcripts can be mapped to the reference genome (ambiguity).
 The y-axis is the number of transcripts and the x-axis is ambiguity.

 b)	“MutationTypeSpectrum.png” : The mutational frequency for each type of mutation  in the RNA transcript.
 The mutational frequency is the number of errors divided by the coverage of the corresponding reference base.
-For example: number of A  C errors divided by coverage of base A.
+For example: number of A>C errors divided by coverage of base A.

-c)	“Muta_Frequency_inChrom_***.png”: The mutational frequency along the sites in the chromosome for the experimental and simulation data. “***” is the name of the chromosome.
+c)	“Muta_Frequency_inChrom_###.png”: The mutational frequency along the sites in the chromosome for the experimental and simulation data. “###" is the name of the chromosome.
 The transcription error-enriched genomic loci (TEEL) is shown as red dots.

 d)	“ErrorRate_per_PositionInTranscripts.png”: The error rate at each position in the transcript.
 The Position 0 corresponds to the 3’ end of the transcript.

 If one would prefer to use othe software tools, the output text files to plot the figures are:
 a)	“Distribution_of_Ambiguity.txt” can be used to plot Figure a).

 b)	“MutationTypeSpectrum.txt” can be used plot Figure b).

-c)	For Figure c), “MutationalFrequency_Exp_chrom_***.txt” and “MutationalFrequency_Sim_chrom_***.txt” are the files containing the Mutational Frequencies per site in a chromosome for experimental and simulation,respectively.
+c)	For Figure c), “MutationalFrequency_Exp_chrom_###.txt” and “MutationalFrequency_Sim_chrom_###.txt” are the files containing the Mutational Frequencies per site in a chromosome for experimental and simulation,respectively.
 “MutationalFrequency_TEEL_chrom_rDNA1.txt” contains the mutational frequency of the sites considered as TEEL.
 The first column is the position in the chromosome and the second column is the mutational frequency.

 d)	“MutationalFrequency_PerPositionInTranscript.txt” can be used to plot Figure d).
 The first column is the position in the transcript.
 The second and third column is the average and standard deviation of the simulation data.
 The fourth and fifth column is the average and standard deviation of the experimental data.
 The average and standard deviation of experimental data is calculated from error rate binomial distribution estimated by maximum likelihood.

 ## Methodology: